 Recommended previous knowledge

-The course will run for the first 11 weeks of each semester with 4 hours of lectures and 2 hours of colloquia each week.
+This course has 4 hours of lectures and 4 hours of group sessions each week.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.